Goona-goona epic

-"Goona-goona epic" refers to a particular type of native-culture exploitation film set in remote parts of the Far East, Southeast Asia, Africa, South America, and the South Pacific.
-These include documentaries (often of questionable authenticity) and dramas, both of which rely heavily on travelogue and stock footage scenes (and sometimes fabricated scenes) of semi-nude native peoples performing exotic rituals and customs.
+The goona-goona epic is a particular type of native-culture exploitation film set in remote parts of the Far East, Southeast Asia, Africa, South America, and the South Pacific.

-In Hollywood trade magazines "goona-goona" was a descriptive word for films or photos showing women of color with bare breasts, usually in a supposed spirit of ethnographic interest like National Geographic.
+Background

-The word goona-goona comes from the 1932 film Goona-Goona, An Authentic Melodrama of the Island of Bali by Andre Roosevelt and Armand Denis.
-Supposedly "goona-goona" is an aphrodisiac or "love powder" made from a narcotic plant.
-In Indonesian, the word is spelt as "guna-guna" and actually means a type of evil magic or a love spell cast upon an unwilling victim.
+In Hollywood trade magazines "goona-goona" was a descriptive term for films or photos showing women of color with bare breasts, usually in a supposed spirit of ethnographic interest.
+The use of the term as a film genre derives from the 1932 film Goona-Goona, An Authentic Melodrama of the Island of Bali by Andre Roosevelt and Armand Denis.
+The term originates from guna-guna, an Indonesian word for witchcraft.